 The Milwaukee Prostitution and Opioid Diversion Project (MPOD) within the Milwaukee County Housing Division will establish a public health and justice partnership to address the unique needs of women in street prostitution and sex trafficking who abuse illicit or prescription opioids (and other drugs) and frequently come into contact with the justice system for prostitution or drug-related arrests or as victims of sex trafficking.
 MPOD will enhance service capacity in the current Sisters Diversion Project, a municipal pre-arrest prostitution diversion program, building on the pre-existing partnership among the Milwaukee Police Department, the Milwaukee County Behavioral Health Division, the Milwaukee County District Attorney’s Office, local treatment agencies, and the Medical College of Wisconsin; and enhance coordination and services for women in Milwaukee County’s Early Interventions Program (specifically, its pretrial diversion program).
 MPOD will engage the Medical College of Wisconsin as the research partner for this project.

 The Winnebago County District Attorney will improve data infrastructure and develop diversion strategies for people with opioid use disorders using evidence-based components.
 BetaGov/Litmus at New York University (NYU) will serve as the research partner for the proposed project.

-The West Virginia Division of Justice and Community Services (WVDJCS) partnered with the West Virginia Office of Research and Strategic Planning (ORSP), the West Virginia Division of Health and Human Resources Bureau of Behavioral Health and Health Facilities (BBHHF), county commissions, and nonprofit residential recovery programs.
-Funds will be used to assist multiple-day report centers and residential recovery programs in increasing the number of peer recovery coaches and expanding available peer recovery services throughout the state.
+The Justice and Community Services (JCS) section of the West Virginia Division of Administrative Services partnered with the West Virginia Office of Research and Strategic Planning (ORSP), the West Virginia Division of Health Human Resources’ Bureau for Behavioral Health (BBH), county commissions, and nonprofit residential recovery programs in increasing the number of peer recovery coaches and expanding available peer recovery services throughout the state.